HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_plan.md

 page_title: "hpegl_vmaas_plan Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
   Use this data source to get the plans for vmaas.
-This data can be fetched under Administration->Plans and PricingIf no plan is found with this name, an error will be returned
+This data can be fetched under Administration->Plans and Pricing
 ---

 # hpegl_vmaas_plan (Data Source)

 Use this data source to get the plans for vmaas.
-This data can be fetched under Administration->Plans and PricingIf no plan is found with this name, an error will be returned
+This data can be fetched under Administration->Plans and Pricing

 ## Example Usage